BaseMax/LatinSquareGenerationC/README.md

 ### Sources

 Bradley, J. V. Complete counterbalancing of immediate sequential effects in a Latin square design.
-J. Amer.
-Statist.
-Ass.,.1958, 53, 525-528.
+Journal of the American Statistical Association, .1958, 53, 525-528.

 © Copyright 2022, Max Base